shadabtanjeed/ElderRing_2/README.md

 ## Note

-The app is still in the development phase, so not all features work as expected.
+The app is still in the development phase, so all features might not work as expected.
 Any feedback is welcome and appreciated.